section-engineering-education/engineering-education/content/articles/rsa-encryption-and-decryption-in-python/index.md

 With that, you can enter your message, encrypt, and then decrypt it.

 ### Conclusion
-From this tutorial, we have encrypted a message using a public key and signed it using our private key.
+In this tutorial, we have encrypted a message using a public key and signed it using our private key.

-If you have two peers; i.e, peer A talking to peer B, then peer A is sending a message to peer B, the message should be encrypted using the public key of peer B. But, this method is signed using the private key of peer A, who is the peer sending the message.
+If you have two peers; i.e, peer A talking to peer B, then peer A is sending a message to peer B. The message should be encrypted using the public key of peer B. But, this method is signed using the private key of peer A, which is the peer sending the message.

-On the recipient's side, who is peer B, peer B is going to decrypt the message using their private key and then verify the signature of the message using the public key of peer A who is the sender of the message.
+On the recipient's side, which is peer B, it is going to decrypt the message using the private key and then verify the signature of the message using the public key of peer A which is the sender of the message.

-However, this is not the case in this tutorial since we don't have the sender or the receiver of the message, hence we are getting the knowledge on the use of signature, signing a message, and verifying the signature.
+However, this is not the case in this tutorial since we don't have the sender or the receiver of the message, hence we are getting the knowledge on the use of a signature, signing a message, and verifying the signature.

 ---
 Peer Review Contributions by: [Dawe Daniel](/engineering-education/authors/dawe-daniel/)